 iPhone 12 vs. iPhone SE: The Specs

 |iPhone SE 2020||iPhone 12 mini/iPhone 12||iPhone 12 Pro/iPhone 12 Pro Max|

 |Screen Size||4.7 inch LCD||5.4 inch OLED/6.1 inch OLED||6.1 inch OLED/6.7 inch OLED|

 |Rear camera||12MP||Dual rear cameras||Triple rear camers + LiDAR|

 iPhone 12 vs. iPhone SE: Price and availability

-And with a $399 starting price for the iPhone SE, it's pretty clear Apple delivered on that front, producing the one of the best cheap phones you can currently buy.
-You can reduce the cost even further by trading in your current iPhone when you buy from Apple and getting up to $170 off the cost of an iPhone SE.
+It's not just a matter of offering a low price.
+As we'll see throughout this iPhone 12 vs. iPhone SE face-off, Apple made one of the best cheap phones you can currently buy.
+You can reduce the cost even further by trading in your current iPhone when you buy from Apple and getting up to $140 off the cost of an iPhone SE.

 iPhone 12 vs. iPhone SE: Design and display